T3-InfoSec/t3-memassist/README.md

 # t3-memassist
-This repository contains the T3 Vault Memorization Assistant module, designed for critical memorization tasks using principles from Anki and SuperMemo.
+This repository contains the logic of the memorization assistant logic implementation, thus, we can modify this implementation without affecting any dependent components, adhering to principles of modularity and single responsibility.
+The graphic user interface that use this module is in [t3-Vault](https://github.com/T3-InfoSec/t3-vault) repository.